 ANIMALS IN THE LAB

-Spiny mice are a new addition to Dr. Kelly’s research.
 Spiny mice are precocial rodents found throughout Africa, the Middle East, and southern Asia.
 They are primarily studied for their late-gestational development and their remarkable regenerative abilities (i.e., they can regenerate skin and musculoskeletal tissue).
-However, a few studies have examined their social structure and revealed that they are communal breeders and socially cooperative.
-We believe that this genus of mice offers unique opportunities for studying mammalian grouping behavior, cooperative behavior, neurodevelopment, and neuroplasticity.
+We are interested in spiny mice because of their highly social nature.
+Spiny mice are communal breeders and socially cooperative that offer opportunities for studying mammalian grouping behavior, cooperative behavior, neurodevelopment, and neuroplasticity.